Anonymous by design How We Report Corrections About

 How We Report

-TC Sentinel uses AI-assisted tools to help cover the Treasure Coast.
+TC Sentinel is published anonymously by design, with AI-assisted reporting tools under human editorial review.
 Here's exactly how a story goes from source to your screen — and what safeguards protect accuracy at every step.

 Step 1